kyoshino/kyoshino/README.md

 ## Now available for hire!

 I’m currently freelancing with clients in Canada, US, Australia, Japan and Germany.
 If you’re launching a startup or running a small business, this kind of one-stop top talent (full-stack web developer + UX/UI designer + marketer + more) is sure to be helpful.
 Feel free to reach out to me via [email](mailto:kohei@britegrid.io) or [LinkedIn](https://www.linkedin.com/in/koheiyoshino/) today! 👋

+## Fun facts about me

+Generalists are rare, but I’m also genetically rare:

+- I was a boy soprano.
+- I can still sing in a female voice because my voice never broke.
+If I were a singer, I’d be called a [countertenor](https://en.wikipedia.org/wiki/Countertenor).
+- I look half my age.